 Some of our customers are true fashionistas and want a certain look for his or her eyewear.
 For these individuals, fashion tints, also called café tints, are available in a wide range of colors and designs.
 Usually tinted in ranges of 10 to 20 percent darkness, the most common fashion tints are pink, blue, yellow, purple, and gray.
 In the lightest hues, these fashion tints do not provide much, if any, protection against the negative effects of bright, outdoor light.
 Nevertheless, if applied effectively, fashion tints will enhance the appearance of most eyewear.

-Tinting for occupational use is something that is commonly overlooked by the most providers, but our high knowledge of lens tints can greatly benefit our patients.
-Many common visual tasks can be improved by the proper tint.
-Accurate tinting can increase visual acuity and depth perception, thereby reducing eyestrain and fatigue as well as increasing productivity.
+Tinting for occupational use is something that is commonly overlooked by most providers, but our high knowledge of lens tints can greatly benefit our patients.
+Many common visual tasks can be improved by proper tint.
+Accurate tinting can increase visual acuity and depth perception, thereby reducing eye strain and fatigue as well as increasing productivity.
 Common activities that may benefit from a tint are computer use and industrial tasks.
-For most patients, computer use is going to be the most prevalent occupational activity that can be aided by the proper tint.
+For most patients, computer use is going to be the most prevalent occupational activity that can be aided by proper tint.

 |Rose or pink||A light tint that can be used to soften bright, fluorescent lighting and may help reduce eyestrain, glare and headaches.|

 |Amber||A color that helps eliminate blue from the visible light spectrum, amber may help reduce eyestrain by reducing the amount of blue light emitted from fluorescent lights that enters the eye.|

 |Gray||At a darkness of 10 to 15 percent, gray provides a good reduction of blue light without altering colors.